GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 1. Name it **products-api-pipeline**
 2. Click **Create**

 Now we will create a trigger.
 Triggers are responsible to start the Continuous Delivery pipeline.

 To create a trigger:

 1. On **Automated Triggers**, click on **Add Trigger**.

 ![New Trigger](./images/04-trigger.png)

-2. Select type as Pub/Sub
+2. Select type as **Pub/Sub**
-3. Pub/Sub System Type as google
+3. **Pub/Sub System Type** as **google**
-4. Subscription name as gcb-account
+4. **Subscription** name as **gcb-account**
-5. Payload Constraints add a Key as status and value as SUCCESS.
+5. **Payload Constraints** add a **Key** as **status** and **value** as **SUCCESS**.
 This will filter messages to process builds only when they are finished and successful.
-6. Click on Save Changes.
+6. Click on **Save Changes**.

 ![Configuring Trigger](./images/05-new-trigger.png)

 Now let's test:

 1. Go back to the GCP Console.
-2. Click on Cloud Build.
+2. Click on **Cloud Build**.
-3. Click on Triggers.
+3. Click on **Triggers**.
-4. Click on Run trigger.
+4. Click on **Run trigger**.

-After the build is complete and successful, go back to spinnaker and check if it has an execution of the pipeline.
+After the build is complete and successful, go back to Spinnaker and check if it has an execution of the pipeline.
 There should be an execution, showing our trigger is working fine:

 ![First execution](./images/06-first-run.png)

 ### Extract Details From The Built Image

 Now we will get details from the built image.
-We will need the image name and image digest to later create an image url with the name and digest that is going to be used for signature and attestation creation and also the deployment.
+We will need the image name and image digest.
+These details will later help with the creation of an image url with the name and digest that is going to be used for signature and attestation creation and also the deployment.

 For that, do the following:

-1. Add a new stage to the pipeline
+1. Add a new stage to the pipeline.
-2. Change the type to Evaluate Variables
+2. Change the type to **Evaluate Variables**.
-3. Name the stage as Get Image Details
+3. Name the stage as **Get Image Details**.

 ![Get Image details](./images/07-get-img-details.png)